cubee-cb/linux-vr-compat/README.md

     - Default stick-click to jump binding conflicts with my space-drag/reset bindings.
     - My performance is abysmal and I often freeze when connecting to sessions, so for now I've demoted its status.
         - This may be due to running off a hard drive, I'll revisit this and add a note if running off an SSD fixes it.
+- GRIP
+    - Plays perfectly with a traditional controller... until it crashes mid-race.
+    - Splash screens are displayed on the desktop, but once in the game menus it switches to VR.
+    - Desktop mode seems to work.
+- Metal: Hellsinger VR Demo
+    - Starts and stays on a black screen.
+May need longer for initial load like Pistol Whip, hence being placed here instead of Not working.
+    - The game's custom cursor appears on the desktop window and can be moved around.

 ## Not working
 The following crash on launch or have other major issues.